 Work Release Calls: Requiring work release inmates to call the housing unit adds a level of accountability and responsibility to the inmate's freedom outside the facility.
 This information allows the Work Release supervisor the ability to check on the inmate's location and activity as needed.
-Each time an inmate on work release changes their physical location, they are required to notify the work release pod officer.
+Each time an inmate on work release changes to their physical location, they are required to notify the work release pod officer.

-In 2017, 13,156 calls from inmates were made to the Work Release Housing Unit in reference to a change of location or some other factor that affected their status while outside the DCCF.
-This is a 17% decrease in calls made to the Work Release Housing unit in 2017 relative to 2016.
+In 2018, 846 calls from inmates were made to the Work Release Housing Unit in reference to a change of location or some other factor that affected their status while outside the DCCF.
+This is a 93% decrease in calls made to the Work Release Housing unit from 2017; this was due to a change in Work Release Calling Protocol for the inmates and the addition of ankle monitoring technology.